elastic/elasticsearch-rails/opensearch-persistence/README.md

 ##### Serialization

-The `serialize` and `deserialize` methods allow you to customize the serialization of the document when it is persisted to Elasticsearch, and define the initialization procedure when loading it from the storage:
+The `serialize` and `deserialize` methods allow you to customize the serialization of the document when it is persisted to OpenSearch, and define the initialization procedure when loading it from the storage:

 ```ruby
 class NoteRepository